Listed below are some of the most frequently asked questions

 owners/operators and individuals planning to dig on their property

-are operating utility lines in the proposed digging area once
+operating utility lines in the proposed digging area once we have

-811. Georgia 811 is a nonprofit corporation dedicated to
+811 is a nonprofit corporation dedicated to keeping Georgia safe

 After asking some questions about the area in which you plan to